 JC Wings is another well established metal diecast brand, which also share moulds with Gemini Jets.
 They have great looking models, and arent afraid to venture into more niche liveries with less demand.
 According to the diecast flyer, JC Wings has also shown great improvement in 2017 and is now one of the top competitors.
 Their 1/400 scale models usually go for 40$ for narrowbody planes, to 50$ for widebodies.

 Aeroclassics specializes mostly in oldschool retro airliners (but not only) and 1/400 models.
-They do have a certain number of 1/200 models, with a good livery variety for DC-8s and 707, going for around 80$.
-Their core business though is 1/400.
+They do have a certain number of 1/200 models, with a good variety of liveries for DC-8s and 707, going for around 80$.
+Their core business is 1/400 though.
 At that scale, they have a huge offering, anything from the latest A320 Air Canada robber mask livery, Emirates A343 to NWA DC-10s and Icelandair DC-6s.
 Most of their noarrowbodies go for 35$, and 747s for around 50$.
-I like their moulds, their 747 is on point.
+I like their moulds, their 747 is really well made.

 To sum up: most diecast metal 1/400 scale models from the major brands go for 25-40$ for narrowbody models, and 35-50$ for widebodies.